suruz/TR2-Level-Viewer/README.md

 - In original file models were not defined in complete mesh.
 Model parts are stored separately.
 They were rearranged procedurally using attached position and rotation information.
 Now it represents model with skeletal transformation hierarchy in unity3D.
 - Animation is represented with Unity3D animation curve.
 - Includes Character Controller with animation state machine and physics.

+- Zones and Triggers are marked using Unity Box Collider for convinient collision detection.